 The FDA recommends that any caregivers of patients with IVC filters remove the devices as soon as there is no further risk of pulmonary embolism.
 Retrievable devices should be removed immediately after completing their intended purpose because the danger of IVC filter failure grows the longer it remains in the body.

 An IVC filter failing in any way causes severe risks to the patient.
 Surgeons must locate and retrieve broken filters and any fractured pieces from the body as soon as possible.
 If the filter or pieces of it perforated the vein walls or any surrounding tissues, the effects may potentially go unnoticed for quite some time.
 The patient bleeds internally, and the risk of infections or more blood clots increases.

 Defective or damaged IVC filters are dangerous and potentially deadly.
 Extensive surgeries may be required to retrieve a defective device and repair any damage done, and broken pieces that travel through the body may necessitate multiple surgeries.
 Several lawsuits against the manufacturers of defective IVC filters have been filed due to the hazards of defective models.

 Despite the numerous complaints associated with these devices, they are still widely used and pose serious risks to some patients.
-Contact us to discuss your options if you’ve had any complications from a defective IVC filter.
+Contact us online or call (617)-391-9001 to discuss your options if you’ve had any complications from a defective IVC filter.
 Manufacturers of faulty devices should be held accountable for the risks they pose to patients.